mawanda-jun/IntelligentOCR/FAQ.md

 2. Then **merge all vertical overlapping boxes**: if a box is overlapping another one there is good probability that both of them are looking at the same table.
 So merging them - considering the min `y_min` and the max `y_max` of the two - let me increase accuracy;
-3. Crop widely: since tables are in single-column with no inline text I could consider only 2 parameters out of 4 (`y_min` and `y_max` and not `x_min` and `x_max`).
+3. **Crop widely**: since tables are in single-column with no inline text I could consider only 2 parameters out of 4 (`y_min` and `y_max` and not `x_min` and `x_max`).
 This let me reduce inference error.

 Then **no**, it is not a black box at all.